 This baby gets super hot – up to 450°F – and you do need to be careful because the outer housing also gets hot behind the plates.
 Keep that in mind while using (or to be safe, wear a protective glove).

-The Ultra Thin is nice because it’s very lightweight (1 lb.) so you don’t end up with sore arms after straightening your hair.
-The thin casing is great for getting close to your roots as well as between and around sections of hair if you do a couple mini-passes near your scalp before pulling through the full length of your strands.
+The Ultra-Thin is nice because it’s very lightweight (1 lb.) so you don’t end up with sore arms after straightening your hair.
+The thin casing is great for getting close to your roots as well as between and around sections of hair if you do a couple of mini-passes near your scalp before pulling through the full length of your strands.